fommil/fpmortals/manuscript/complete.md

 The world of functional data structures is an active area of research.
 Academic publications appear regularly with new approaches to old problems.
-If you are the kind of person who would like to contribute back to scalaz, finding a functional data structure to implement would be greatly appreciated.
+If you are the kind of person who would like to contribute back to Scalaz, finding a functional data structure to implement would be greatly appreciated.